 - Data breach.
 If an attacker gains access to account credentials, it could lead to a significant data breach targeting an organisation.

-Because there are several social media platforms on the internet, an attacker can perform social engineering and phishing using a variety of threat methods.
+Because there are several social platforms on the internet, an attacker can perform social engineering and social media phishing using a variety of threat methods.
 There is no “one size fits all” social media threat for an attacker.
 But basic reconnaissance and research using social media are the same.
-Any public information on private and business social media accounts could be used in further attacks.
+Any public information on private and business social accounts could be used in further attacks.

 Ways to Prevent Social Media Threats

-Most social media security threats stem from employees disclosing too much private and business information publicly.
-These accounts are personal, so businesses can’t stop users from having a social media presence.
-But they can educate users on the best ways to protect data and their credentials.
+Most social media threats stem from employees disclosing too much private and business information publicly.
+These accounts are personal, so businesses can’t stop users from having a social presence.
+But they can educate users on the best practices for social media cybersecurity and ways to protect data and their credentials.

 Some organisations hand out mobile devices and allow users to install social media apps.
 These companies should provide an acceptable usage policy that determines what users can post using company devices.
-It’s also critical to protect these devices from malware to avoid company social media accounts from being hacked.
+It’s also critical to protect these devices from malware to avoid increasing company social media security risks.
 Remote wiping software should be installed should an employee physically lose their device or it gets stolen.